 Hyde Park Union Church has a long tradition of leadership and service in our community and on the south side of Chicago.
 We take seriously our commitment as Christians to follow Christ’s example in loving and serving others; ministering to the sick, the poor, and the vulnerable; and working for peace, justice, and mercy.

-Once a month, on Missions and Social Concerns Sundays, our church prepares chili after Sunday Worship for 200 to be served the following day at the Open Kitchen.
 If you would like to volunteer with the open kitchen, please email Rev. Leroy Sanders